Hydatid disease of bone is very rare and is often misdiagnosed because of non-specific presentation and radiology.

 Articular cartilage and intervertebral discs offer little resistance to growth.

 Pain and swelling are usual presenting complaints.
-In spinal involvement, neural deficit could also be a presenting feature [weakness of limb, bladder disturbances].
+In spinal involvement, the neural deficit could also be a presenting feature [weakness of limb, bladder disturbances].

 Diagnostic Work Up